frsteinb/Grainfather/README.md

 This software is being developed and used on current Linux systems as of 2018.
 It is implemented in Python 3.x.
-You will need the "requests" package[5], e.g. the Debian package "python3-requests" on Ubuntu or Debian systems.
+You will need the "requests" and "dateutil" packages, e.g. the Debian packages "python3-requests" and "python3-dateutil" on Ubuntu or Debian systems.

 Of course you need KBH.
 The system running this software just has to have access to the SQLite3 database file of KBH.
 E.g., I run KBH on a